Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 We consider the three cases separately, starting from the one where $L_i$ has no self-crossings.
-In this case, Figure~\ref{proof-sliding0-1/fig} shows the two tangles before and after the slide, together with suitable choices for arcs $\alpha_i = \alpha_1$ and $\alpha_j = \alpha_2$ and for the data determining bi-ascending (actually ascending) states of $L_i = L_1$ and $L_j = L_2$.
+In this case, Figure~\ref{proof-sliding0-1/fig} shows the two tangles before and after the slide, together with suitable choices for arcs $\alpha_i = \alpha_1$ and $\alpha_j = \alpha_2$ and for the data determining bi-ascending states of $L_i = L_1$ and $L_j = L_2$.
+Notice that, before the slide, both $L_1$ and $L_2$ are actually in ascending states, while, after the slide, $L_2$ is in bi-ascending state, with positive arc $A_2^+$ given by $L_1^\parallel$.

-Then, the images in $\Algf$ of the two tangles under $\barPhi$, constructed according to those choices, are shown to be the same in Figure~\ref{proof-sliding0-2/fig}.
-Here, we first apply \hrel{a7} to split the image of $\alpha_2$ into two units, and then attach together the left one to the image of $L_{\alpha,1}$, thus obtaining the morphism $\tilde{\prodH}$ highlighted inside the dashed box in the second diagram of the figure.
-Then, we use the properties of $\tilde{\prodH}$ in Table~\ref{table-mu/fig}, as well as \hrel{c18}, \hrel{c19}, \hrel{c24}, \hrel{c25}, and \hrel{u2} in Tables~\ref{table-decorated-moves/fig} and \ref{table-decorated-moves-3/fig}, to slide $\tilde{\prodH}$ all around the dashed arc, creating this way a parallel copy of the arc.
-Observe that, according to Proposition~\ref{mu/thm}, when the product $\tilde{\prodH}$ passes through $\ev$, it turns into the coproduct $\coprH$, and when $\coprH$ passes through $\coev$, it turns back into $\tilde{\prodH}$.
+The fact that the images under $\barPhi$ of the two tangles in Figure~\ref{proof-sliding0-1/fig} are the same is shown in Figure~\ref{proof-sliding0-2/fig}, where $r_2$ is the total ribbon weight of the image of $L_2$, while the total ribbon weight of the image of $L_1$ is $r_1=0$ (see Remark~\ref{rib-weight/rmk}).
+In the first step in Figure~\ref{proof-sliding0-2/fig}, we apply \hrel{a7} to split the image of $\alpha_2$ into two units, and then attach the left one to the image of $L_{\alpha,1}$, thus obtaining the morphism $\tilde{\prodH}$ highlighted inside the dashed box in the second diagram of the figure.
+We recall that $\tilde{\prodH}$ is in $\AlgD$, therefore we can use its properties in Table~\ref{table-mu/fig}, as well as the naturality of the two braided structures of $\AlgD$ (relations~\hrel[c18]{c18-19} and \hrel[c24]{c24-25} in Table~\ref{table-decorated-moves/fig}) and \hrel{u2} in Table~\ref{table-decorated-moves-3/fig}, to slide $\tilde{\prodH}$ all around the dashed arc, thus creating a parallel copy of the arc.
+Notice that, as indicated by the arrows in relations~\hrel{q2} and \hrel{q3} in Table~\ref{table-mu/fig}, when the product $\tilde{\prodH}$ passes through $\ev$, it turns into the coproduct $\coprH$, and when $\coprH$ passes through $\coev$, it turns back into $\tilde{\prodH}$.
 This means that, in the process of sliding, the morphism $\tilde{\prodH}$ always moves upwards, while the morphism $\coprH$ always moves downwards.
-In particular, when we arrive to left end of the dashed arc, we get the $\coprH$ highlighted inside the dashed box in the third diagram of the figure.
-Moreover, when $\tilde{\prodH}$ or $\coprH$ slide through a crossing, two crossings of the same type are created, while when they slide through a morphism $U_k$, they turn it into $U_{k+1}$.
+In particular, when we arrive to the left end of the dashed arc, we get the copy of $\coprH$ highlighted inside the dashed box in the third diagram of the figure.
+Moreover, when $\tilde{\prodH}$ or $\coprH$ slide through a crossing, two crossings of the same type are created, while, when they slide through a morphism $U_k$, they turn it into $U_{k+1}$.
 Therefore, we have indeed doubled the dashed arc.